 So simple, right?

-So ditch the lattes because truthfully, they add a ton of stress onto the system and who needs more stress, right?
+So ditch the lattes because truthfully, they add a ton of stress onto the system and who needs more stress and all that added sugar, right?

 In the meantime, take your health into your own hands and give yourself the warm and healthy comfort it deserves during this chilly season.
 By creating healthy versions of your favourite latte you’ll walk into the winter season and strut right on out.
 Wind excluded.